 In December 2019, the third issue of Cast it became available.
+This republishes an eighteenth-century description of typefounding from Johann Samuel Halle, as well as my translation of his German text into English.
 Cast it is a series of printed specimens showcasing the typefaces of the Italian digital font foundry CAST – Cooperativa Anonima Servizi Tipografici.
 The series is published by Lazy Dog Books.
 Every type specimen needs some sort of underlying text to use, in which its typefaces are set.
 Often, these “texts” are just strings of random words or phrases from multiple languages, and cannot be read.
 Instead, they are just for looking at.
 Since the primary purpose of a type specimen is to convince font customers – graphic designers and others – to want to use that typeface for a specific purpose, it is not strictly necessary for a type specimen’s text to have a narrative.
 This has always been the case, going back to the fifteenth century.

 Throughout the history of typography, there have been exceptions, e.g., all the text blocks on a specimen page might together contain the text of a speech from a Cicero, a contemporary monarch, or some other notable person.
 Other foundries have used a single essay as the underlying text for a specimen.
 Indeed, entire magazines like U&lc and Emigre may be considered type specimens (in those cases, for the typefaces developed by the International Typeface Corporation – ITC for short – and Emigre Fonts, respectively).
 More recently, Henning Skibbe published the first issue of Characters, “a blend of type magazine and a typeface specimen … a specimag.”
 I hope that more issues follow the premiere number that debuted in 2019.